Journaling for Mental Health and Personal Growth

 Gratitude Journaling

-Gratitude journaling is a brilliant daily journaling technique to help improve your happiness and focus on the positive things you already have in your life and experience each day.
+Gratitude journaling is a journaling technique to help improve your happiness by focusing your attention on the positive things you already have in your life and experience each day.
+It's one of the simplest, yet most effective ways to improve mood and happiness.

 Therapeutic Journaling